aimms/documentation/datalink/whatisdatalink.rst

     All the data maps in DataLink have names, and we choose a data map by its name.

 Choose a provider (3)
-    This is the library that "understands" the particular format of the data source.
+    This is a library (from the library repository) that "understands" the particular format of the data source.